jayashree-sridhar-16/linux/Assignments/Assignment3/README.md

 - There are some exits which remain constant after boot up like exception based, CR and DR accesses.
 - There is a spike in counts noticed in 3rd scenario for exit reason 32 and 49.
 - Hence the frequency of exits varies for different exit reasons and according to different operations performed in inner VM.
+- A full VM boot entails total VM exit counts between 3040004, 4119437 and 5006001 as observed in assignment 2.